 Setting: A city street in front of the Red Tie Club.
 A door that an be opened that leads behind a wall.
 The club is inside through the door.
 A sign is on the door or beside it on the wall that reads, "Red Tie Club."

 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.
 The pre-recorded album version is also on the soundtrack CD to serve as a guide, OR TO USE AS THE PRE-RECORDED TRACK FOR AN ALL-AGES PUPPET PERFORMANCE.

 Soundtrack: As always, the specially-recorded soundtrack will make your performance of this skit script much funnier, professional, and effective.
 All of the music and effects called for in this script are on the Combo Package #5 Soundtrack CD, along with the tracks for "The Telltale Talent."

-NEW!
-Click here to listen to a new feature: a 6 and a half minute Windows Media preview of the entire soundtrack CD, with short clips from each track!
+Click here to listen to a 6 and a half minute Windows Media preview of the entire soundtrack CD, with short clips from each track!

 (NOTE: Use Cut #12 on the CD, the traffic and city sounds, by burning to a separate CD.
 Then play that track from the CD simultaneously all through the skit from a separate sound source, playing the individual tracks from the main CD as they are called for.)